 I’ve lost count of the hours I’ve pumped into my blog.
 Especially if you are self-teaching yourself everything from scratch.
 It can be frustrating and time-consuming but also incredibly rewarding when you actually get it right.

 4) Your photography skills will improve – tenfold!

 My photography style has changed, big time, and for the better.
 Looking back at any picture I took when I first started travelling back in 2013 just makes me cringe.
 What the heck was I thinking?

 Thankfully you don’t need an expensive camera to start taking great photos, most likely your phone does a pretty good job, even better there are some great little compact cameras out there.
 I’m actually obsessed with the Panasonic Lumix range, I’ve had a few of them over the years.
 Currently, I’m using a Panasonic Tz80.
 Go check out the spec, and you’ll see why I’m in love with it.

 Since taking the plunge into travel blogging my photography style has changed so much.
-It’s daunting knowing where to start, but there are some great eBooks and eCourses out there like the Photography Super Bundle which contains 12 eCourses, 6 eBooks, templates & presets!
+It’s daunting knowing where to start, but there are some great eBooks and eCourses as well as templates and presets out there.

 5) Don't expect to make big bucks early on, if at all

 It’s always the pipe dream to be able to make enough money from your blog to live off.
 Trust me, that’s my goal and sometimes it seems unobtainable.
 If making money quickly if your sole goal for starting a blog, you’re in the wrong career.
 The blogging journey isn’t a get-rich-quick scheme.

 That said, blogging can be lucrative if you put in the effort.
 First and foremost, you need to be passionate about what you are blogging about, as you will be putting in hours of unpaid work.